top of page

 Welcome!!

 Hadley was our only child.
 We never want her name or story to be forgotten.
 Please tell us where you're from.
+Share a picture.
 Let's make Hadley worldwide!
-And please, spread love and happiness just like she always did!
+Please, spread love & happiness like she always did!

 *The bug on the chip is a drawing by Hadley.
 She hid it around the house to "scare us" ;)

-Please scroll down to read Hadley's story, and a little more about her.
+* Please scroll down to read Hadley's story, and a little more about her.
 The comment section is at the bottom of the website.
-Please sign her "Guest Book" - or even better, leave a picture where you found her chip.
+Please sign her "Guest Book" - or even better, leave a picture!*

 Forever in our Hearts